Two Crossings of the Katy Railway

 exists) the former TE right-of-way curves southwest to become Abbott Ave. which

 passes beneath UP's former Katy tracks.
-This is the same curve visible beyond the bridge in the photo above
+This is the same curve visible beyond the bridge in the photo

-left showing the TE making a southwest turn from the roadway
+further above showing the TE making a southwest turn from the roadway

 while S. Waco St. continues ahead and curves to the left